Frequently asked questions sent to Toronto Dermatologists and Cosmetic & Laser Physicians

 Usually when a patient calls complaining of a “droop” they admit no one else is noticing it, and really, they just feel that their brows are a bit heavier.
 This almost always passes after about a week or two.
 And at our clinic this is quite rare.
 Less than 1% of the time.

 So, do not fear “The Droop”!
 We are careful and experienced at the Baywood Clinic and want to ensure you are happy with every treatment we perform!

 I have heard about the “Spock Brow”.
 Is that a common side effect of Botox injections?

 This is a common concern for patients visiting Toronto Dermatologists and Cosmetic physicians.
 It is very uncommon at our clinic, and in the rare cases where it does occur, it is easily treated with a couple of extra units at no charge.

 The “Spock”, named after the famous Mr. Spock of Star Trek fame, occurs when we freeze the glabella, or frown, muscles, so that you do not look angry, and to prevent the “eleven” lines that form between the eyes.
 Less than 1% of the time, the muscles above the middle part of the eyebrow, which pull the brow up, raise the center of the brow a bit too eye, giving the “Spock Brow”.

 In some cases, patients, typically female, prefer this look, as it opens the eye, and gives a more arched appearance.
 For males, we always inject a bit in this spot to prevent this happening, and we always ask females if they prefer a bit of arching.
 For those who do not, we simply place a unit or two in the area above the brow, so it remains in neutral position after the frown freezes.

-It is really very simple, and not really a problem to worry about; but since many patients hear about it on the internet, it’s a common anxiety for first time users of Botox in Toronto.
+It is really very simple, and not really a problem to worry about; but since many patients hear about it on the internet, it’s a common anxiety for first time users in Toronto.

 How old do you have to be to start Botox Treatment?